-Last year, we listed some of the best examples of chatbots in the eCommerce industry, and while 2020 may have gone by faster than other years, a lot still happened.
+Last year, we listed some of the best examples of chatbots in the eCommerce industry, and while 2022 may have gone by faster than other years, a lot still happened.
 There was a massive shift in consumer behavior and expectations that drive major eCommerce trends.
-As a result of this, chatbots, and conversational AI, in general, have become much more relevant in 2021.
+As a result of this, chatbots, and conversational AI in eCommerce, in general, have become much more relevant in 2023.
 Conversational AI projects are no longer limited to just customer service and businesses are deploying them for numerous other tasks.
-In this article, we’ll take a look at some of the most popular AI use cases of conversational tech in the eCommerce industry.
+In this article, we’ll take a look at some of the most popular conversational AI use cases in the eCommerce industry.

-Top Chatbot Use Cases of Conversational AI in eCommerce
+Top Conversational AI and Chatbot Use Cases in eCommerce

 Customer Loyalty Programs

-The value of customer loyalty programs has long been documented by various publications and studies.
+The value of customer loyalty programs, coupled with the power of conversational AI for eCommerce, has long been documented by various publications and studies.
 For instance, in 2020, Harvard Business Review found that having strong customer loyalty can generate 2.5 times greater revenue than companies that don’t (in the same industry).

 - sending personalized messages after certain actions